msr2009/Rich2015/README.md

 These are scripts from

-<b>Matthew S Rich, Celia Payen, Alan F Rubin, Giang Ong, Maitreya J Dunham, and Stanley Fields.
-"The effects of cis-regulatory mutations in the SUL1 gene on yeast sulfate-limited fitness" JOURNAL (2015?)</b>
+<b>Matthew S Rich, Celia Payen, Alan F Rubin, Giang Ong, Monica R. Sanchez, Nozomu Yachie, Maitreya J Dunham, and Stanley Fields.
+"The effects of cis-regulatory mutations in the SUL1 gene on yeast sulfate-limited fitness" Genetics (submitted)</b>

 Included in this repository are: